marziacutajar/SparqlToArangoDbAql/README.md

 ## Running the program

 To run the program easily without an IDE, you need to make sure to have the Gradle build tool installed.
+The program has been built and run succesfully with Gradle version 6.0.1, thus newer backward-compatible versions should also work.
 Refer to https://gradle.org/install/ for download and installation details.

 The program can then be built and run with a single command as below: